Tusck/DND-Dice-Roller/README.md

 To-Do:
 1. Optimize the code
+2. Learn more about DND dice rolling
-2. Add a GUI
+3. Add a GUI
     a. open to suggestions, just started learning tkinter
-3. Create an executable
+4. Create an executable